travelping/cni-installer/README.md

 The container supports the installation of CNI plugin binaries as well as a creation of CNI configuration files.

+You can deploy the intaller in Kubernetes via DaemonSet using the declaration in `cni-installer-daemonset.yaml`.

 ### Plugins

 When the container is started, CNI plugins are installed to the directory